ScrollPrize/scrollprize-website/docs/29_segmentation_tutorial.md

   <figcaption className="mt-1">Figure 6.
 Large mesh wrapped several times around the center.
 (Left) Side view; (center) from above; (right) zoomed-in view.</figcaption>
 </figure>

-In Figure 6, the vertices of the mesh are showed in yellow and the edges connecting them in black.
+In Figure 6, the vertices of the mesh are shown in yellow and the edges connecting them in black.
 It is worth noting from the zoomed-in view that nearby points are connected by edges and form a triangular mesh.

 Congratulations!
 You automatically fished the scroll, or a subpart of it!